MdIbrahimKholil7/motor-mania-client-side/README.md

 - You can see all product in dashboard page
 - You can set your profile
 - You can pay for the product to your bank account
+- User can also give review
+- This website has also admin panel
+- Admin can also add or remove any product
+- Admin can also make admin or remove any user from the user list -
 ### Which technology i have used in the site
 - html & css3
 - bootstrap 5